hakerdefo/hakerdefo.github.io/_posts/2022-02-13-random-wallpaper-startup-kde-gnome.md

 mkdir $HOME/Pictures/Backgrounds/.default-background
 ```

-Next, we need to create a <code>link</code> with the name of <code>default_background.jpeg</code> in this hidden directory to a wallpaper in the wallpaper directory.
+Next, we need to create a <code>link</code> with the name of <code>default_background.jpeg</code> in this hidden directory to any wallpaper image file in the wallpaper directory.
 For this example I'm gonna pick a wallpaper image called <code>there-is-no-cloud.jpeg</code>,

 ```bash
 ln -Pfn $HOME/Pictures/Backgrounds/there-is-no-cloud.jpeg $HOME/Pictures/Backgrounds/.default-background/default_background.jpeg
 ```

 Now, right click on KDE Plasma desktop and select <code>Configure Desktop and Wallpaper...</code>.
-Next, under the <code>Wallpaper</code> tab, click on <code>Add Image</code> option and select this link, <code>default_background.jpeg</code>, that we have just created by navigating to the <code>$HOME/Pictures/Backgrounds/.default-background</code> directory.
+Next, under the <code>Wallpaper</code> tab, click on <code>Add Image</code> option and select the link, <code>default_background.jpeg</code>, that we have just created by navigating to the <code>$HOME/Pictures/Backgrounds/.default-background</code> directory.
 After adding this, select it and hit the <code>Apply</code> button to set it as the desktop wallpaper.
 For our final step we need to create an empty file called <code>random_background.sh</code> in <code>/etc/X11/xinit.d</code> directory and make it executable,

 ```bash